binaryage/blog/_posts/2013-12-31-the-fifth-year-of-binaryage.md

 <img src="/shared/img/icons/binaryage-badge-128.png" class="intro-icon"/>

-** I got quite disracted at the end of the year 2013.
+** I got quite distracted at the end of the year 2013.
 Short answer: Mavericks release and Bitcoin fever.
 I didn't write my usual yearly summary of BinaryAge story at the time.
 But here I am now and we should continue the tradition.
 Last year I wrote about [the fourth year of BinaryAge](http://blog.binaryage.com/the-fourth-year-of-binaryage).**

 #### Mavericks and tabs in Finder